sanagama/vscode-mssql/README.md

 * Basic T-SQL keyword colorization
 * Put your connections in VS Code user settings or workspace settings to show them in the connection picklist across VS Code sessions

+>*Note:* Only SQL authentication is supported at this time.
+Windows Authentication is not yet supported.

 ##Usage
 First, download and install Visual Studio Code `1.0` (or later) for your platform from here: [download Visual Studio Code](https://code.visualstudio.com/#alt-downloads)